Sonamkandari/OOPS_REVISION_FOR_PLACEMENT/README.md

 -- When an object is created, the constructor of that class is called.

 -- If no constructor is created, the default constructor is called automatically.
+--  PreBuild bacakes In java and user define packages in java -- Using these we can use dada of one class to another classes in java

+# Access modifiers in java
+-- Public Access modifiers
+-- Private Access modifiers
+-- Protected Access modifiers
+-- Default Access Modifiers

+# notes in my own language

 -- today i had studied about use of classes and implimentation of classes --  also use of this keyword